vasugarg/GraphPTGame/README.md

-# Muliplayer Game using Scala REST API - Akka HTTP
+# Policeman and Thief Game using Scala REST API - Akka HTTP
 Implemented a RESTful Service using Akka HTTP in Scala

 ### Author: Vasu Garg